“Travel is not about itineraries and tourist places, it’s all about travel tales!”

 We reached Bali at around 4 p.m. and headed straight to our hotel.
 We unpacked our stuff in our room, freshened up and headed out for a walk.
-The first walk in a new country is always exciting because that is the time when you are very mindful of the stores, money exchange centers, scooter rentals, laundries and travel operators around.
+The first walk in a new country is always exciting.
+As a first-timer in Bali, we were very mindful of the stores, money exchange centers, scooter rentals, laundries and travel operators around.
 We checked with a few scooter rental places around our hotel, tried out their scooters and mentally selected our favourite scooter rental place.

 The next morning, we went to that scooter rental place, selected the scooter of our choice for a super cheap rental and zoomed out of the shop.

 (The scooter rental only cost us 50,000 Rupiah or roughly about 250 rupees or 4 dollars for a full 24 hours – Prices as of April 2017)

 We were really excited!
 Why wouldn’t we be, it was our first time driving on foreign streets!
 On the very first day, we travelled from one end of Bali to the other.
 We were really proud of ourselves.
 We hadn’t got lost, hadn’t broken any rules, and had taken good care of the scooter and the helmets given to us.

 (In Bali, it is mandatory even for a pillion rider to wear a helmet)